EmergingNFT/OpenOcean/README.md

 # OpenOcean

-An NFT Marketplace deployed on Polygon Mumbai Testnet, with Custom Auction and Sales mechanisms based on user preference.
+An NFT Marketplace deployed on Polygon Testnet, with Custom Auction and Sales mechanisms based on user preference.